natalieamalia/natalieamalia/essays/E4: Progress in Programming.md

 ---
 layout: essay
 type: essay
-title: E4: Progress in Programming
+title: Progress in Programming
 # All dates must be YYYY-MM-DD format!
 date: 2021-04-06
 labels:
-  - Management and Information Systems
-  - Programming
-  - Student
 ---
+# E4: Progress in Programming
 1. My programming skills have greatly improved in the following ways:
 I have developed a greater understanding of programming languages, programming applications, and functions.
 When I began this class last semester I only possessed a very basic and entry level understanding of HTML and CSS.
 I did not understand server and client side processing, dynamic web pages, consoles, stylesheets, and the different programming languages that I have learned as a result of ITM 352.
 Since last semester, I have been working on paying close attention to every line of code and understanding the purpose of each attribute.
 I have worked on commenting more to help me do so.
 Last semester, I was not proficient in understanding and implementing different features in my assignments.
 My assignments were unsuccessful as a result.
 I think I have progressed much more this semester and my approach to programming has improved.
 I have had a much better experience with programming this far and I’m excited to continue this semester.